collin-ballin/CBApp/README.md

 ### ***ADDITIONAL TOOLS AND UTILITIES***
 >
-> A number of smaller utility tools have been created in order to solve certain problems that arose over the course of our development.
-These tools remain accessible to the end user in the event that they should perhaps ever find them to be useful.
+> *A number of smaller utility tools have been created in order to solve certain problems that have arisen over the development of this project.
+These tools remain accessible to the end user in the event that they should perhaps ever find them to be useful.*
 >
 >  #### Functional Testing Tool:
 > > Some more text...